 NOAA Fisheries convened a peer review of a calibration model proposed by the Marine Recreational Information Program (MRIP) to support its planned transition from the legacy Coastal Household Telephone Survey (CHTS) to a new mail Fishing Effort Survey (FES).
 Both surveys collect data needed to estimate marine recreational fishing effort (number of fishing trips) by shore and private/rental boat anglers on the Atlantic and Gulf coasts.
 The peer review workshop provided an assessment of the model developed by MRIP to account for consistent differences between the two surveys in their statistical estimates of fishing effort.

 In 2015, NOAA Fisheries began a three-year process of side-by-side testing of the new FES against the current CHTS.
 The new mail-based FES uses angler license and registration information as one way to identify and contact anglers (supplemented with data from the U.S. Postal Service, which includes virtually all U.S. households).
-In 2018, the FES will replace the CHTS, which uses random-digit dialing of homes in coastal counties to contact anglers.
-The three-year side-by-side testing is being used because the two methods are so different, and produce different results.
+In 2018, the FES replaced the CHTS, which used random-digit dialing of homes in coastal counties to contact anglers.
+The three-year side-by-side testing was used because the two methods are so different, and produce different results.

 Given the potential of the new estimates to substantially affect many facets of science and management, NOAA Fisheries recognized the need for a comprehensive Transition Plan, led by a Transition Team, to shift from the CHTS to the FES.
 The agency identified Transition Team members who include experts from state natural resource agencies, regional fishery management councils, interstate marine fisheries commissions, and NOAA Fisheries.
 This team was charged with producing a transition strategy for replacing the CHTS with the FES.
 The Transition Plan ensures that the revised estimates of effort and catch are incorporated into stock assessments and management as soon as possible, recognizing not everything can be done at once.
 This includes updating catch estimates originally derived from the CHTS by calibrating them to the FES method.

-The workshop will be broadcast online in listen-only mode on June 27 and 28.
-The session on June 29 is closed to participants outside the review panel.
-Questions submitted electronically will be addressed, as time allows, in the public comment period at the end of each day.
-The recording of the workshop will be available on the MRIP website for those that cannot listen in to the live broadcast.
+The workshop was broadcast online in listen-only mode on June 27 and 28.
+The session on June 29 was closed to participants outside the review panel.
+Questions submitted electronically were addressed, as time allowed, in the public comment period at the end of each day.

 For More Information